syncfusion-content/flutter-docs/Flutter/cartesian-charts/callbacks.md

 ## onRenderDetailsUpdate

-Triggers when indicator is rendering.
-Here you can customize the name, calculated data points, signal line color, signal line width, signal line dash array and so on.
+Triggers when the indicator is rendering.
+Here you can customize the name, calculated data points, signal line color, signal line width, signal line dash array, and so on.

 The [`onRenderDetailsUpdate`]() contains following arguments.

 * [`name`]() - used to get and set the indicator name.
 * [`calculatedDataPoints`]() - used to get the calculated indicator data points details.
 * [`signalLineColor`]() - used to change the color of the signal line.
 * [`signalLineWidth`]() - used to change the width of the signal line.
 * [`signalLineDashArray`]() - used to change the dash array size of the signal line.